 Learners call that high ideal “PeaceWorld.”

 [Author’s note: a neutral, academic web site now offline.
 I’d never refer you to an alternate, pro-Nazi one.
 My family fought the Nazis tooth and nail; I despise them.
-However, this is WeaponWorld and I must harvest my quotes where I can find them.
-Your appraisal of Learner will stretch your open-mindedness beyond its comfort zone].
+However, this is WeaponWorld and I must harvest my quotes where I find them.
+Your appraisal of Learner may stretch your open-mindedness beyond its comfort zone].

 “In every case where there are exigencies or tasks that seem impossible to deal with successfully, public opinion must be concentrated on the one problem ...
 Only in this way can public interest be aroused to such a pitch as will urge people to combine in a great voluntary effort and achieve important results.